tamu-edu/it-cloud-docs/src/cloud/azure/network/services/connect_azure_functions.md

 - **Action:** Enable VNet Integration for outbound traffic through the hub firewall.
 For anonymous HTTP triggers, disable public network access and use a Private Endpoint for inbound access, routing public traffic through hub AFD.
 For function-key-authenticated HTTP triggers, public network access may be enabled with access restrictions enforcing the function key requirement.

 - Function App outbound connectivity must use VNet Integration to a dedicated delegated subnet (`Microsoft.Web/serverFarms`) with a User Defined Route (UDR) directing outbound traffic to the hub firewall.
 - HTTP triggers with `anonymous` authorization must not be directly accessible from the internet.
-Public network access must be disabled, and internet ingress must go through hub-managed AFD.
+Public network access must be disabled, and internet ingress must go through hub-managed Azure Front Door.
 - HTTP triggers with `function`-level authorization may be directly internet-accessible, as the function key provides authentication.
 Public network access may be enabled for this case.
 - HTTP triggers with `admin`-level authorization must not be directly exposed to the internet under any circumstances.
 - NSGs should follow least privilege and allow only required inbound traffic from approved sources (for example, campus network ranges, VPN, or the hub firewall).